ikonadub/IKBweb/README.md

 # IKBweb
 # A combination of information of Isabella
-this will be a evolving project
+this is an evolving project